Class #11 (Thu., Sep 30)

 - Get the values of the sensed variables from those entities.

 Be sure to code the Business Investor model as you read section 10.4.
-You will use it in Chapter 11 and it will form the basis for one of the team projects you will present.
-The other team project will use the Telemarketer model from section 13.3.
-This would be a good time for you and your teammates to get started on your team projects.
+You will also use it in Chapters 11 and 12, and it will form the basis for one of the team projects.